Together we can reduce our emissions and prepare for the opportunities and challenges presented by climate change.

 Climate change is the biggest challenge of our time.
 It is already affecting our weather, health and wellbeing, natural environment, taonga species, mahinga kai, food production, biosecurity, infrastructure, and the economy.

-We know our community cares about climate change.
-By collectively committing to urgent climate action, we can create a better future for Christchurch and Banks Peninsula, and explore new opportunities as we transition to a low-emission, innovative and more sustainable city.
+By everyone collectively committing to urgent climate action, we can create a better future for Christchurch and Banks Peninsula, and explore new opportunities as we transition to a low-emission, innovative and more sustainable city.

 As a district, we need to reduce our carbon emissions and do what we can to mitigate the effects of climate change.
 We also need to prepare for the changes that are ahead of us and respond to the social, environmental and economic effects of our changing climate.